kashiiitech/FinancialConsultancy/README.md

 2. Clone the forked repository
 3. Add your contributions (code or documentation)
 4. Commit and push
-5. Wait for pull request to be merged
+5. Wait for the pull request to be merged

 ## Installation